reeshuffled/reeshuffled.github.io/_posts/2023-10-18-The-Walkability-of-Arlington,-VA.md

 ---
-layout: writing
+layout: article
-categories: Writing
+categories: Articles
 tags: ["Urban Planning/Public Transportation"]
 title: "The Walkability of Arlington, VA"
-permalink: /writing/walkability-arlington
+slug: walkability-arlington
 description: "My personal experience and opinions on Arlington, VA and its urban planning."
 started_at: "2023-08-24 10:52:00"
 ---